Zafar Mahal (Mehrauli): Access

 Mehrauli village in South Delhi is well connected by a good road net work and it is also part of the Qutb complex, which is a favourite visitors destination.
 New Delhi International Airport is 17 km from Mehrauli.
 The nearest rail head is New Delhi Railway Station, which is 18 km by road.
 But within Mehrauli, finding Zafar Mahal in the labyrinth of narrow streets of the village needs direction and landmarks.
 The tomb of Adham Khan is a much visited place and from here after crossing the main road and walking through a narrow lane reach Hazrat Qutubuddin Bakhtiar Khaki's shrine (a popular Muslim pilgrimage centre).
 From this shrine, walking barefoot after passing through twisting lanes reach Moti Masjid and the Zafar Mahal complex.
-The small marble enclosure on the right of the Masjid houses the graves of some of the Mughal emperors and also the vacant grave of Emperor Bahadur Shah Zafar.
+The small marble enclosure on the right of the mosque houses the graves of some of the Mughal emperors and also the vacant grave of Emperor Bahadur Shah Zafar.